Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Subnets are associated with only one Availability Zone.
 You will learn more about the architecture of a VPC and subnets in the Getting Started with Networking course.
 This high-level overview is to help you understand the architectural environment that your EC2 instance will be launched in.

 	+	#####	Security groups

+		When we launch our EC2 instance, it will be protected by a security group that we select while configuring the instance.
+A security group acts as a virtual firewall for our EC2 instances to control incoming and outgoing traffic.
+We want to build our application to be highly available and fault tolerant.
+To do so, a best practice is to launch instances in multiple Availability Zones and attach an Elastic Load Balancer.
+An Elastic Load Balancer automatically distributes incoming application traffic across multiple targets and virtual instances in one or more Availability Zones.